The 11 Best Things to Do in Carmel-by-the-Sea for a Weekend

 San Francisco is technically on the Pacific Ocean, but it doesn’t really have that seaside vibe.
 Instead, most Bay Area folks flock out to the smaller coastal communities when we want to breathe the ocean air and relax a bit.
-Carmel-by-the-Sea is one of the top places to spend a weekend away from the Bay, and it has a little something for everyone.
+Carmel-by-the-Sea is one of the top places to spend a weekend away from the Bay Area, and it has a little something for everyone.

 On a three-day trip to Carmel, you can enjoy amazing food and sample world-class wines in between walks on the beach and hikes on the coastline.
 You can splurge at one of the local art galleries or one of the boutique hotels – or have a budget-friendly weekend with some smart planning choices.